FAQ: Gigabit Fiber Construction

 - White — Proposed excavation limits or routes

 Construction and additions

-Google Fiber plans to use trenching and horizontal boring to excavate in rights of way.
+Google Fiber and Lumos plan to use trenching and horizontal boring to excavate in rights of way.
 The trenching involves digging a shallower and narrower trench than traditional excavation methods.
 It can help in avoiding tree roots and existing underground utilities.
 Horizontal boring machines will be used for tight rights of way, deeper installation needs or the crossing of driveways.

 Periodic utility vaults will be installed in the right of way.
 Smaller plastic fiber vaults will be installed on property lines for individual service, similar in location to phone and cable provider boxes.
 The vaults are like water meter boxes in appearance and will be placed at the same grade as the right of way.

 Construction area / rights of way

 Work on public streets or in rights of way is governed by a utility cut permit or an encroachment agreement from the Town of Hillsborough or an encroachment agreement from the North Carolina Department of Transportation, depending on which entity maintains the road.

 A public right of way is designated between most streets and the adjacent private property.
 This is where service providers are allowed by law to place their fiber along with water, sewer and electrical lines.
 Typically, the rights of way include the area from the street toward your home for about 8 feet.
 However, the right of way varies throughout Hillsborough and can be greater.

 Contractors should receive permission from property owners before working on private property.
 This would include townhouse, condominium and apartment complexes.